armanbhuiyan-dsi/DRM_Backend/README.md

 DSi Resource Management System
 ==================================
-This is an NodeJS(expressJS) project.
+This is a NodeJS(expressJS) project.

 HOW TO RUN
 ========